-Because BLSW did not meet WA requirements for hazard assessment on 31 cutblocks and hazard abatement on 18 cutblocks, and currently has 9 blocks that remain unabated, it is in contravention of sections 7(1) and (2) of the WAi and sections 11 and 12.1 of the Wildfire Regulation.
-These are significant noncompliances because BLSW did not minimize the risk of a fire starting, the potential fire behaviour, or the potential suppression required should a fire start.
+Because 639881 BC did not meet WA requirements for hazard assessments on

+21 cutblocks and hazard abatement on 17 cutblocks, it is in contravention of sections 7 (1) and (2) of the WAiv and sections 11 and 12.1 of the Wildfire Regulation.
+These are significant non-compliances because 639881 BC did not minimize the risk of a fire starting, the potential fire behaviour, or the potential suppression required should a fire start.
 These combined significant non-compliances are of sufficient magnitude to warrant an overall negative conclusion.